Brazos Student Loan Frequently Asked Questions

 You will need:

 Once you submit your application, your credit will be pulled (hard credit pull) in order to pre-approve you for the loan.
 This pre-approval is typically an instant decision.
-Once you are pre-approved, you will be asked to upload documents to verify income, cost of attendance, and residency.
+Once you are pre-approved, you will be asked to upload documents to verify income and residency.
 We estimate the process could take a few weeks, depending upon when you are applying for the loan.
 Having the documentation ready when you apply will help speed up the process.
 Once you have uploaded your documents and they have been approved, we will request certification from your school.

 In addition, if you are in a Medical Residency or Internship, you may request a Medical Residency or Internship Deferment, to be granted in one (1) year increments so long as you can show continued proof of participation in a medical residency or internship.